 Making the Decision to Start Hospice

 - Your health care providers cannot make the decision for you, but they can answer questions and help you make your decision.

-- What is the chance for curing your cancer or illness?
+- What is the chance for curing your illness?

 - If you cannot be cured, how much time would any active treatment provide you?